Pyomo/mpi-sppy/doc/src/internals.rst

 A direct example is in ``_fix_nonants_at_value`` in ``xhat_eval.py``.

 Here is a more subtle snippet from ``phbase.py`` that takes advantage of the fact that many other structures use the same indexes.
-The only direct use of ``nonant_indices`` is reference to `nonant._value` to get the variable's current value.
-As an aside, we note that the use of direct reference to the "protected" `_value` element in Pyomo is common.
+The only direct use of ``nonant_indices`` in this snippet is the reference to `nonant._value` to get the variable's current value.
+As an aside, we note that the use of direct reference to the "protected" `_value` element in a Pyomo var data object is common in ``mpi-sppy``.

 .. code-block:: python